 Boil the potatoes (usually one is enough), peel them, mash them, and let them cool.

-In the meantime, prepare the starter dough by dissolving the yeast in a bowl with a tablespoon of water, taken from the 1/3 cup provided.
+In the meantime, prepare the starter dough by dissolving the fresh yeast in a bowl with a tablespoon of water taken from the 1/3 cup provided.
 Add the sifted flour mix, the remaining water, and knead to obtain a soft dough.

-Let it rise until doubled, covered with a kitchen towel or plastic wrap.
+Let it rise until doubled, covered with a kitchen cloth or plastic wrap.

-When the starter dough has doubled its volume, add it to the main roll dough.
+When the starter dough has doubled in size, add it to the actual roll dough.

-In a bowl or a mixer, place the starter dough, the cold potato puree, the sifted flour mix, the salt, and the water (you may need a little more or less, depending on the ambient temperature and humidity; that’s why it should be added a little at a time.
+In a bowl or a mixer, place the starter dough, the cooled mashed potatoes, the sifted flour mix, the salt, and the water (you might need a bit more or less, depending on the room temperature and humidity; that’s why it should be added little by little).

-Knead all the ingredients until you get a homogeneous, soft dough, then cover it perfectly and let it rise until doubled.
+Knead all the ingredients until you get a homogeneous, soft dough.
+Then cover it completely and let it rise until doubled.

 Shape the rolls

-1) Slightly flatten each piece and roll it from top to bottom (towards you); you’ll get a small cylinder.
+2) Slightly flatten each piece and roll it from top to bottom (towards you); you will get a small cylinder.

-If you want oblong rolls, leave them in the cylindrical shape, gently elongating the ends.
+If you want oblong rolls, leave them in the cylindrical shape, gently extending the ends.

-If you want round rolls instead, do an additional step: roll the cylinder onto itself to form a small sphere, sealing the seam with your fingers.
+If you prefer round rolls, take an additional step: roll the cylinder onto itself to form a small ball, sealing the closure with your fingers.

-Optionally decorate the surface of the rolls with small cuts as desired, place them on a baking tray (spacing them at least two fingers apart) lined with parchment paper and let them rise until doubled in a turned-off, closed oven.
+Optionally decorate the surface of the rolls with small cuts as desired, place them on a baking sheet (spacing them at least 2 inches apart) lined with parchment paper, and let them rise until doubled in the switched-off, closed oven.

 Once cooked, remove them and let them cool at room temperature.
-Then put them in food bags to further preserve their freshness.
+Then store them in food bags to further preserve their freshness.
 They can be frozen as soon as they become cold.